ritterim/rimdev-blog/_posts/2017-06-10-dot-net-fringe-portland-oregon-2017.md

 ### Distributed Sagas

-My favorite talk was given by [Caitie McCaffrey](https://www.youtube.com/watch?v=0UTOLRTwOX0) about distributed sagas and their role in microservices architectures.
+My favorite talk was given by [Caitie McCaffrey](https://twitter.com/caitie) about distributed sagas and their role in microservices architectures ([Video](https://www.youtube.com/watch?v=0UTOLRTwOX0)).
 A sign of any good talk is leaving me with more questions to answer myself through exploration, and this one had our team talking through out the night.

 ### Iconoclasts